 CWD has not been detected in Nevada, yet sampling efforts in the state are ongoing.
 As of August 2009, the closest state to detect CWD in wild deer herds is Utah.

 During the period August 2008 - August 2009, a total of 210 CWD samples from both mule deer and elk were collected in Nevada and submitted for testing.
 205 samples tested negative for CWD.
 5 samples were of unsuitable quality to test.

 Nevada began routine testing for CWD in 1998.
-Through 2008, a total of 1,251 deer and 317 elk samples were tested and found negative for the disease.
-Samples were collected from a variety of methods, including contacts in field between NDOW biologists and hunters, check stations, road kills, and inspection at meat processing facilities.
+Samples are collected from a variety of methods, including contacts in field between NDOW biologists and hunters, check stations, road kills, and inspection at meat processing facilities.
 The majority of the samples came from hunter-harvested animals.

 Biologists are keeping a close eye on population numbers and will continue to analyze samples by deer and elk game management units.
-In 2009, targeted mailings were sent to hunters with doe tags in areas 6, 10, 11 and 14.
 NDOW will be collecting both CWD samples from these animals as well as other biological data that will help us to better understand body condition of mule deer and potential limiting factors for the population.
-Test results of deer and elk samples collected through December 2009 will be publicly available by April 2010.

 How You Can Help